Evaluating the Ups and Downs of BigBear.ai Holdings Inc.'s (BBAI) Stock

 BBAI) stock’s latest price update

-BigBear.ai Holdings Inc. (NYSE: BBAI)’s stock price has increased by 4.26 compared to its previous closing price of 1.88.
-Despite this, the company has seen a gain of 29.80% in its stock price over the last five trading days.
+BigBear.ai Holdings Inc. (NYSE: BBAI)’s stock price has increased by 28.28 compared to its previous closing price of 2.44. but the company has seen a 59.69% gain in its stock price over the last five trading sessions.

-The stock of BigBear.ai Holdings Inc. (BBAI) has seen a 29.80% increase in the past week, with a -37.78% drop in the past month, and a 164.90% flourish in the past quarter.
-The volatility ratio for the week is 20.25%, and the volatility levels for the past 30 days are at 17.64% for BBAI.
-The simple moving average for the last 20 days is -15.15% for BBAI stock, with a simple moving average of -8.89% for the last 200 days.

 Analysts’ Opinion of BBAI